Role

 Dr Marcello Di Bonito is an Associate Professor of Environmental and Soil Sciences in the School of Animal, Rural & Environmental Sciences at NTU, where he carries out his teaching and research activities.

-He is module lead for the modules:
+He is module leader for:

-He contributes to teaching on the modules:
+He also contributes to teaching on the following modules:

-- Principle and Practice in Geography
+- Principles and Practice in Geography

 - Dissertation